Unilever to start auction of spreads business in the autumn

-JOHANNESBURG, June 23 Ford Motor Co is recalling nearly 16,000 Ikon and Figo models in South Africa due to a power steering fluid leak, it said on Friday.

-LONDON, June 15 Unilever plans to kick off the auction for its margarine and spreads business this autumn, its chief financial officer said on Thursday.
+LONDON, June 15 (Reuters) - Unilever plans to kick off the auction for its margarine and spreads business this autumn, its chief financial officer said on Thursday.

 The sale of the shrinking business was first announced in April as part of an overhaul of sparked by February's surprise takeover approach by Kraft-Heinz.